DanniZhang0316/Big-data-management-2026-project1/project_2/README.md

 with Spark Structured Streaming, and lands data into an Apache Iceberg lakehouse using the medallion architecture (bronze → silver → gold).

-Your group's custom scenario is (or will be :-)) described in your repository's GitHub issue.

 ---

 ## What's in this template